Manav279/azure-cloudapi/README.md

 # Changing Downloads Folder
 Files downloaded are by default stored in `Downloads/`.
-Downloads directory can be changed by changing the `downloads_path` in main.py
+Downloads directory can be changed by changing the `downloadsPath` in config.ini (Line 20)

 Note: If you change the path, make sure following directory already exists to prevent errors

 # Changing Logs File
 Operation Logs by default are stored in `CloudAPILogs.txt`.
-Log file name can be changed by chaning the variable `log_file_name`.
-You can also add log file into a directory by changeing name to `[directory_name]/[log_file_name].txt`.
+Log file name can be changed by chaning the variable `logFileName` in config.ini (Line 16) You can also add log file into a directory by changeing name to `[directory_name]/[log_file_name].txt`.

 Note: Make sure directory already exists in system to prevent error